zokwezo/sango/src/lib/lexicon/README.md

 Please note the following:

 1. The first lexicon row is a copyright and license statement, which must remain with the data (whether stored or in memory).
-   It is the only row with empty values for Toneless, Heightless, and Lemma columns.
+   It must remain the first row, and only row with empty values for Toneless, Heightless, Lemma, or Canonical columns.
 2. The columns (`Lemma`, `UDPos`, `UDFeature`, `Category`, `Frequency`) form a minimal 5-tuple primary key and the rows are sorted in strict ascending order to enable binary search and [lower, upper) bound interval lookups in the tables.
+	 > TODO: Update above after primary key is based on SSE
 3. Hyphenation is used for clarity in separating Sango morphemes and is suitable for generation, but parsing should not depend on its presence as there is free variation in the use of punctuation in corpora.
 4. **Pitch accent is always indicated in the official orthography**